-Element Moving & Storage, LLC is unlike any other moving company—especially when it comes to sensitive cargo.
-Unlike the conventional mover, our professionals first assess the wine and gather the critical information needed to begin preparing for your move.
-These include important pieces of information that any mover—*ahem* any good mover—should look for:
+We are unlike any other moving company especially when it comes to sensitive cargo.
+Unlike the conventional mover, our professionals movers first assess the wine and gather the critical information needed to begin preparing for moving wine.
+Such as:

 - Type (merlot, cabernet sauvignon, champagne, etc.)

 In case we haven’t emphasized enough, temperature control is extremely important when preserving the integrity and taste of your wine.
-However, we understand that when you’ve got a big move on the horizon, attention to detail may potentially start slipping—or even leave your control—and we’ve seen it.
-With Element Moving and Storage, LLC, we’re always in control.
-We know—and very well, we might add—the steps it takes for maintaining the proper temperature necessary for your wine transport.
+However, we understand that when you’ve got a big move on the horizon, attention to detail may potentially start slipping or even leave your control and we’ve seen it.

 Whether you have thousands of bottles of wine or just a single bottle, we’ll transport it.
-Element Moving & Storage, LLC prepares and packs your wine into special, insulated boxes (each holds up to 12 bottles).
+We prepare and pack your wine into special, insulated boxes (each holds up to 12 bottles).
 Once they’re secure, we safely load them in a refrigerated truck, ensuring the temperature stays constant.
-If the move is an overnight affair, we’ll keep the truck running for the entire night so the environment—and your wine—doesn’t change.
+If the move is an overnight affair, we’ll keep the truck running for the entire night so the environment and your wine doesn’t change.

-Element Moving & Storage, LLC only uses special boxes made specifically for wine bottles when packing your cargo.
-These safe, heavy-duty carriers are the ideal shipping method for moving and transporting wine bottles; they’re easy to carry, ship flat—which saves storage space—and can even accommodate different bottle sizes.
+We only use special wine boxes for moving made specifically for your bottles when packing cargo.
+These safe, heavy-duty carriers are the ideal shipping method for moving and transporting wine bottles; they’re easy to carry, ship flat which saves storage space and can even accommodate different bottle sizes.

-Furthermore, Element Moving & Storage, LLC uses this database when arranging and packing your boxes; in fact, it’s highly important that we do.
-Because wines vary depending on the storage needs they have, having this IC list handy allows us to accommodate each individual bottle during the move—something our professional wine movers have perfected over the years.
-This detailed inventory is an extra feature, but so worth it when it comes to keeping track of your collection—both during and after the move.
+Because wines vary depending on the storage needs they have, having this IC list handy allows us to accommodate each individual bottle during the move, something our professional wine movers have perfected over the years.
+This detailed inventory is an extra feature, but so worth it when it comes to keeping track of your collection both during and after moving wine.

 The Next Generation in Moving and Storage